aerial view of long island ny and the beach

 collages of drug therapy images

-Wellbridge’s detox program on Long Island, NY, is designed to meet your unique needs, ensuring a safe and comfortable transition toward sobriety.
-With a team of experienced medical professionals and counselors, we offer comprehensive care that addresses both the physical and emotional aspects of substance use disorder recovery.
+Wellbridge’s detox program, on Long Island, NY, is designed to meet your unique needs for addiction recovery.
+We ensure your safety and comfort as you transition toward sobriety.
+With a team of experienced medical professionals and counselors, we offer comprehensive care.
+It is our goal to address both the physical and emotional aspects of substance use disorder recovery.

 At our detox center, we prioritize your well-being and recovery journey above all else.
-Our evidence-based approach to medical detoxification is designed to minimize discomfort and withdrawal symptoms while also laying the foundation for long-term recovery success.
+Our evidence-based approach to medical detoxification is designed to minimize discomfort associated with withdrawal symptoms.
+We continue to look forward and aim to lay the foundation for long-term recovery success.

 Jump to Section

 In the initial phase of treatment, detoxification is primarily focused on safely withdrawing from substances, ensuring both physical and psychological well-being.
-Once transitioned to residential care, you’ll receive a comprehensive array of evidence-based treatment services, behavioral health, and therapeutic modalities to address substance use disorder and promote holistic healing:
+Once transitioned to inpatient rehab, you’ll receive a comprehensive array of evidence-based treatment services, behavioral health, and therapeutic modalities to address substance use disorder and promote holistic healing.

 Dialectical Behavior Therapy (DBT)

-DBT aids in the development of coping skills to manage emotions, tolerate distress, and improve interpersonal relationships.
+DBT helps to develop coping skills to manage emotions, tolerate distress, and improve interpersonal relationships.

-CBT targets the identification and alteration of negative thought patterns and behaviors associated with substance use disorder
+CBT focuses on identifying and changing negative thought patterns and behaviors associated with substance abuse.

 Motivational Interviewing (MI)

-MI employs a collaborative, goal-oriented approach to resolve ambivalence and bolster motivation for change.
+MI is a collaborative, goal-oriented approach that helps you resolve ambivalence and build motivation for change.

 Creative Arts Therapies

-Utilizing art therapy, music therapy, and dance/movement therapy, these modalities provide alternative channels for emotional expression and exploration, fostering healing and self-discovery.
+Creative arts therapies, such as art therapy, music therapy, and dance/movement therapy, provide alternative means of expression and exploration to support emotional healing and self-discovery.

 Trauma Therapy

-Trauma-informed therapy helps individuals address past traumas and their impact on substance use, promoting resilience and healing.
+Trauma-informed therapy helps people to address past trauma and its impact on substance use, promoting healing and resilience.

 Recreational Therapy

-Incorporating outdoor excursions and sports, recreational therapy promotes physical fitness, socialization, and stress reduction within a supportive environment.
+Recreational activities, such as outdoor excursions and sports, promote physical fitness, socialization, and stress reduction in a supportive environment.

 Psychoeducation

-Psychoeducational sessions offer vital information and skills training on addiction, recovery, relapse prevention, and mental health disorders.
+Psychoeducational sessions provide information and skills training on topics related to addiction, recovery, relapse prevention, and mental health.

 Wellness Support